-Memorial Day is a US Federal Holiday observed on the last Monday of May (May 26th in 2014).
+Memorial Day is a US Federal Holiday observed on the last Monday of May (May 30th in 2022).
 It commemorates men and women who died while in military service to the United States.
+The ultimate sacrifice!

 This Memorial Day, lets celebrate our traditions with new healthy diet habits, and tweak our trimmings.
 Make colorful fruit and vegetable creations rather than the standard starch filled table with bowls of potato salad, macaroni salad, chips, and corn on the cob, French bread or buns, and baked beans.
 All are great, just way too much starchy carbohydrates for one meal!

 Some Healthy Diet Habits to make this Memorial Day Meal memorable are: